apache/fineract/README.md

 Instructions to build a WAR file
 ============
 1. Extract the archive file to your local directory.
-2. Run `./gradlew clean war` or `./gradlew build` to build a deployable war file which will be created at build/libs directory.
+2. Run `./gradlew clean bootWar` or `./gradlew build` to build a deployable war file which will be created at build/libs directory.

 Instructions to execute Integration tests